Misbah-ul-Haq: Retirement

 In January 2015, Misbah announced that he would retire from ODIs and T20Is after the 2015 World Cup.
 Misbah captained Pakistan in the 2015 Cricket World Cup at Australia.
 He was the leading run scorer in the tournament from Pakistan.
 Pakistan could only make it to the Quarter-Finals.
 They were defeated by Australia in the Quarter-Final, which was the last ODI match for Misbah.

 In April 2015, Misbah decided to postpone his Test retirement until Australia tour in 2016/17.
 On 31 October, Misbah ul-Haq ended his PSL career but soon took back his PSL retirement.

-In November 2016, against New Zealand at Christchurch, Misbah-ul-Haq was handed over a one-match suspension by the ICC for his side's slow over rate, meaning he had to miss the second Test in Hamilton.
+In November 2016, against New Zealand at Christchurch, Misbah-ul-Haq was handed over a one-match suspension by the ICC for his team's slow over rate, meaning he had to miss the second Test in Hamilton.
 On 30 December 2016, ESPNcricinfo published an article which indicated that Misbah might retire.

 However, he continued to play in longer format for rest of the series with success, where Pakistan beat England to become No. 1 Test team in the world as well.
 On 6 April 2017, Misbah finally announced his intentions to retire from all international cricket after the conclusion of West Indies tour.

-He played his last international match on May 10, 2017, against West Indies in Roseau.
+He played his last international match on 10 May 2017, against West Indies in Roseau.
 He scored his 39th Test fifty in the first innings, but dismissed for just 2 runs in the second innings.
 However, in his last match as captain, Pakistan won the match by 101 runs and sealed the series 2–1.
 The win highlighted as the first ever series win against West Indies in the West Indies as well.

 Playing style

-A 2007 profile described Misbah-ul-Haq as an “orthodox-unorthodox” batter: alongside classical strokes he deployed unusual methods, most famously a straight drive off one knee, and a reverse-sweep to reach fifty, while relying on deft nudges and tickles in limited-overs play.
-On a testing pitch he coped comfortably with Zaheer Khan’s swing, Munaf Patel’s seam and reverse, and Harbhajan Singh’s persistence, and even countered Anil Kumble by moving his front (left) foot outside leg stump to take lbw out of the equation; the piece cast his problem-solving technique as central to his late-career resurgence.
+A 2007 profile described Misbah-ul-Haq as an "orthodox-unorthodox" batter: alongside classical strokes he deployed unusual methods, most famously a straight drive off one knee, and a reverse-sweep to reach fifty, while relying on deft nudges and tickles in limited-overs play.
+On a testing pitch he coped comfortably with Zaheer Khan's swing, Munaf Patel's seam and reverse, and Harbhajan Singh's persistence, and even countered Anil Kumble by moving his front (left) foot outside leg stump to take lbw out of the equation; the piece cast his problem-solving technique as central to his late-career resurgence.